run-ai/docs/docs/admin/admin-ui-setup/jobs.md

 # Viewing and Submitting Jobs

-The Run:AI User interface Job area allows the viewing of Jobs and Job details.
+The Run:ai User interface Job area allows the viewing of Jobs and Job details.
 It also allows the Reseracher to submit Jobs, suspend and resume Jobs and delete Jobs.

 ## Job list